 The highest success rate of manta ray sightings is here.
 With a staggering 96% of manta ray tours reporting to see manta rays in 2013, the last time they did a survey. (source: Manta Ray Advocates)

-Keahou Bay is in the community of Keahou, located 8-miles south of Kailua-Kona.
-The bay is framed on the southside by the Sheraton Kona Resort & Spa at Keahou Bay.
+Keauhou Bay is in the community of Keauhou, located 8-miles south of Kailua-Kona.
+The bay is framed on the southside by the Sheraton Kona Resort & Spa at Keauhou Bay.

 Manta Village, as the bay is affectionately named, was the first and most popular place for manta ray night snorkeling on Kona.
 Many tour operators depart from the bay.